Awesome: Video Game Levels N-S

 Project X Zone

-- The best was probably the Meat Circus, how ever thought of that one is a genius, or the Milkman Conspiracy, which is also full of crowning moments of funny
+- The best was probably the Meat Circus, whoever thought of that one is a genius, or the Milkman Conspiracy, which is also full of Funny Moments:

 - Also, the level immediately preceding Mikman Conspiracy, an extended kaiju parody: "Lungfishopolis."
 Seriously, those two levels back-to-back are the funniest part of the game.